bernskioldmedia/ilmenite-olark/readme.txt

 For this reason, we created this little Olark WordPress plugin to save our and others\' time when adding translated chat boxes from Olark.
 In a future plugin version, we aim to support custom texts too.

+= Translation =
 Included in the package are translations for the following languages (apart from English):
 - Swedish

 A complete *.pot* file is available in the *translations/* directory.
 If you use and translate this little plugin, please send us the translation so it can be included!

+= Support =
+We provide minimal support for this plugin, but we are happy to take requests and are commited to fixing bugs.
+Please report them in our GitHub repository: https://github.com/bernskioldmedia/ilmenite-olark/issues

 == Installation ==